-Kigali’s Kimironko Market is a sensory rush of bright colours and strong smells.
+Kigali’s Kimironko Market is a sensory rush of bright colors and strong smells.

-In the second half of the market you will find a variety of traditional and second hand clothes.
-My favourite part was walking in between the exquisite fabrics draped from stall to stall where vivid colours collide with geometric shapes and animals.
+In the second half of the market, you will find a variety of traditional and second-hand clothes.
+My favorite part was walking in between the exquisite fabrics draped from stall to stall where vivid colors collide with geometric shapes and animals.
 With so many beautifully crafted textiles, I found it difficult to choose which one to take home with me.
 I finally opted for a wax print fabric known as kitenge, made by the process of imprinting a pattern of melted wax onto fabric before it is dyed.
 Visiting this market is one of the 7 things you must do on Visit Rwanda tour.

 6. See Rwanda’s Art Renaissance at the Ivuka Arts Centre

-The surge of public art that has cropped up over the last year is incredible and in part attributed to organisations like Ivuka Arts and its collaboration with local emerging artists and other community-based projects.
-Kurema, Kureba, Kwiga means to Create to See, to Learn, and is an expression-based public arts initiative urging people to address the current discourse of Aids through creativity and the deconstruction of stigma.
+The surge of public art that has cropped up over the last year is incredible and in part attributed to organizations like Ivuka Arts and its collaboration with local emerging artists and other community-based projects.
+Kurema, Kureba, Kwiga means to Create, to See, to Learn and is an expression-based public art initiative urging people to address the current discourse of Aids through creativity and the deconstruction of stigma.

 Gorilla tracking in Volcanoes National Park doesn’t come cheaply, but it’s good to know that the US$750 you fork out for this adventure is going towards the preservation of these magnificent creatures.

-With only about 5 metres between you, you are able to observe the complex social behavior of the animals, picking up on each one’s distinct personality.
+With only about 5 meters between you, you are able to observe the complex social behavior of the animals, picking up on each one’s distinct personality.
 Interestingly, a lot of the rangers were former poaches who have been educated on the significance of the animals and now depend on them for their livelihoods, acting as their passionate guardians.
 Tracking gorillas is easily one of the 7 things you must do on Visit Rwanda tour.

 The biggest threat to mountain gorillas in Rwanda is the destruction of their natural habitat by a growing and largely agricultural population.
 I learned about the naming ceremony called Kwita Izina where the President comes to the area each year to name each newborn baby.